agnesATcartoDB/blog/README.md

 ### Excerpts

 Normally the excerpts of the posts take the first paragraph of the content (it can be an image), but you can override this by placing a `<!--more--!>` tag in the text.
-The description meta of the page comes from this excerpt, unless you specifically set `description:` in the front matter block.
+The description meta of the page comes from this excerpt, unless you specifically set `description:` in the Front Matter.

 ### Adding images